tus/tusd/README.md

 The tusd binary, once executed, listens on the provided port for only non-encrypted HTTP requests and *does not accept* HTTPS connections.
 This decision has been made to limit the functionality inside this repository which has to be developed, tested and maintained.
 If you want to send requests to tusd in a secure fashion - what we absolutely encourage, we recommend you to utilize a reverse proxy in front of tusd which accepts incoming HTTPS connections and forwards them to tusd using plain HTTP.
 More information about this topic, including sample configurations for Nginx and Apache, can be found in [issue #86](https://github.com/tus/tusd/issues/86#issuecomment-269569077).

+### Can I run tusd behind a reverse proxy?

+Yes, it is absolutely possible to do so.
+Firstly, you should execute the tusd binary using the `-behind-proxy` flag indicating it to pay attention to special headers which are only relevent when used in conjunction with a proxy.
+Furthermore, there are addtional details which should be kept in mind, depending on the used software:

+- *Disable request buffering.* Nginx, for example, reads the entire incoming HTTP request, including its body, before sending it to the backend, by default.
+This behavior defeats the purpose of resumability where an upload is processed while it's being transfered.
+Therefore, such as feature should be disabled.

+- *Adjust maximum request size.* Some proxies have default values for how big a request may be in order to protect your services.
+Be sure to check these settings to match the requirements of your application.

+- *Forward hostname and scheme.* If the proxy rewrites the request URL, the tusd server does not know the original URL which was used to reach the proxy.
+This behavior can lead to situations, where tusd returns a redirect to a URL which can not be reached by the client.
+To avoid this confusion, you can explicitly tell tusd which hostname and scheme to use by supplying the `X-Forwarded-Host` and `X-Forwarded-Proto` headers.

+Explicit examples for the above points can be found in the [Nginx configuration](https://github.com/tus/tusd/blob/master/.infra/files/nginx.conf) which is used to power the [master.tus.io](https://master.tus.io) instace.
 ## License

 This project is licensed under the MIT license, see `LICENSE.txt`.